mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 4.0.2 =
+* Bugfix google has introduced a couple new report types that were not handled by JS templating in this plugin.
+Added support for the new type and also tried to more gracefully handle this issue if/when this happens again in the future.

 = 4.0.1 =
 * Bugfix removed reference to 'legend' template file that was deleted in v4.0.0 and was causing PHP warnings